Huawei: Amazon Alexa Artificial Intelligence Will Come Pre-Loaded On Mate 9 Androids In US

 Lomas suggests that Huawei appears to be the only smartphone manufacturer currently looking to boost sales in the U.S. by pre-loading Amazon Alexa onto their handsets.
 However, similar arrangements could become attractive to other Android and smartphone manufacturers.

-“For Android OEMs [original equipment manufacturers] that don’t have the resources to acquire or develop their own AI voice smarts, Amazon Alexa looks to be lining up as an attractive pre-load option, especially for markets such as the US where the ecommerce giant dominates online shopping,” Lomas says.
+“For Android OEMs [original equipment manufacturers] that don’t have the resources to acquire or develop their own AI voice smarts, Amazon Alexa looks to be lining up as an attractive pre-load option, especially for markets such as the US where the e-commerce giant dominates online shopping,” Lomas says.

 Partnering with Amazon Alexa could make what has already been anticipated to be a big U.S. debut for Huawei even bigger.